chef/chef-web-docs/chef_master/source/windows.rst

 ``service_name``
    **Ruby Type:** String

    The name of the service.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``start_command``
    **Ruby Type:** String